Coin Collecting Guide For Beginners

 It doesn't matter which coins you decide to collect.
 You can be successful at this wonderful hobby by just learning everything about the particular coin or series of coins you are interested in collecting.

-Just remember, when it comes to collecting coins there are no fixed rules.
+When it comes to collecting coins there are no fixed rules.
 You decide what to collect.
 The possibilities are limitless.